 The ipset table cannot be destroyed while being referenced by a netfilter rule.
 First remove it from the firewall config and reload.

-The ipset is not supported in the OpenWrt image by default, but it can be added fairly easily in a custom build.
+The ipset is not supported in the OpenWrt image by default, but it can be added fairly easily through opkg or by including it in a custom build.

 root# cat /proc/modules | grep ip_set ip_set_list_set 6704 0 - Live 0x8301c000 ip_set_hash_netiface 23888 0 - Live 0x830f0000 ip_set_hash_netport 23856 0 - Live 0x830e8000 ip_set_hash_netnet 25584 0 - Live 0x830e0000 ip_set_hash_net 22480 1 - Live 0x830d8000 ip_set_hash_netportnet 26960 0 - Live 0x830d0000 ip_set_hash_mac 10000 0 - Live 0x830cc000 ip_set_hash_ipportnet 25520 0 - Live 0x83038000 ip_set_hash_ipportip 20848 0 - Live 0x830c0000 ip_set_hash_ipport 19792 0 - Live 0x83030000 ip_set_hash_ipmark 19056 0 - Live 0x83020000 ip_set_hash_ip 18768 0 - Live 0x83028000 ip_set_bitmap_port 5648 0 - Live 0x8301e000 ip_set_bitmap_ipmac 6544 0 - Live 0x8301a000 ip_set_bitmap_ip 6384 0 - Live 0x8300e000 ip_set 22250 16 xt_set,ip_set_list_set,ip_set_hash_netiface,ip_set_hash_netport,ip_set_hash_netnet,ip_set_hash_net,ip_set_hash_netportnet,ip_set_hash_mac,ip_set_hash_ipportnet,ip_set_hash_ipportip,ip_set_hash_ipport,ip_set_hash_ipmark,ip_set_hash_ip,ip_set_bitmap_port,ip_set_bitmap_ipmac,ip_set_bitmap_ip, Live 0x83010000 nfnetlink 4199 1 ip_set, Live 0x830b6000